Skip to content

 • I’m working on a new YouTube series talking about late night talk shows called “The Talk Show Show”.

-• I work at NBCUniversal as a software developer for CNBC.
-I’m pleased as punch to be a part of this historic corporation, and I hope to be a part of it for years to come.
+• I work at NBCUniversal as a software developer.
+I’m pleased as punch to be a part of this historic corporation.

 The Talk Show Show: YouTube Short about David Letterman